Nortabez/Resume/README.md

 ### Work Experience
 * __Various Modding Jobs__
-  * Jobs throughout the year in relation modding the application Dota 2, using mostly LUA (similar to Python), and JS + CSS.
+  * Jobs throughout the year in relation to modding the application Dota 2, using mostly LUA (similar to Python), and JS + CSS.
 * __Walamrt__ *
   * _Employee: Fall 2018 - Present_